• Skip to primary navigation

 Storage

-• Refrigerator - To store in the refrigerator, you can place the stew in a shallow 2-inch pan to cool down quickly.
-Then store in an air-tight sealing container.
+• Refrigerator - To store in the fridge, you can place the stew in a shallow 2-inch pan to cool down quickly.
+Then, store in an air-tight sealing container.
 The meal will last up to four days.

 Cooking tip